bxparks/AceUtils/README.md

 # AceUtils

-This library contains Arduino utilities which are too small to be in separate libraries, but are used in multiple projects or other libraries.
+This library contains Arduino utilities which are too small to be in separate libraries, but I use them in multiple projects or libraries.
 To avoid duplication, I have collected them into this library.

-The following utilities are provided.
-Click through the hyperlink to see the documentation for each utility in their respective `README.md` file:
+Many of these are not meant for public consumption, but if you find them useful, then you are welcome to use them.

+This library contains the following utilities:

 * [PrintStr](src/print_str/)
+    * Usage:
         * `#include <PrintStr.h>`
         * `use namespace print_str;`
     * Provides 2 classes with an in-memory buffer that implement the `Print` interface so that quantities can be printed into it.
 The string can then be extracted as a normal c-string (`const char*`).